Menu

 Outside of work, I’m kept very busy with my family.
 We love being outdoors; paddle boarding and riding our bikes but also enjoy watching films together on rainy days!

-Alexia Henderson - Lead Practitioner, Head of EYFS & KS1
+Alexia Henderson - Assistant Head Teacher, Head of EYFS & KS1

 I've been a teaching since 1999.
 I studied at Roehampton University in SW London where I spent 4 years studying to become a teacher.
 I've worked in the boroughs of Hertfordshire and Essex.
 I grew up in Essex and now live in Hertfordshire with my family and have two teenage boys, a dog and two cats.
 When I'm not at school, I enjoy days out with my family and especially going to the theatre.
 I’ve been working at The Henry Moore school since 2011 and have progressed into various roles whilst here.
 I am a Lead Practitioner and Head of EYFS and Key Stage 1.
 I love the challenges and excitement that come with the job.